NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/publication-mode.rst

   - Publish with a 3rd party
   - Publish in its own repository

-The publication mode wizard page lets you choose which of these modes Krill be configured for:
+The publication mode wizard page lets you choose which of these modes Krill will be configured for:

 .. figure:: img/publication-mode.png
    :alt: Wizard publication mode page screenshot.